intel-analytics/ipex-llm/ppml/trusted-big-data-ml/python/docker-graphene/kubernetes/README.md

 ### 2.1 Configurables (This part is going under changes)

 In `bigdl-ppml-helm/values.yaml`, configure the full values for all items listed:
-- `enclaveKeysPath`: Generate your enclave key with `openssl genrsa -3 -out enclave-key.pem 3072`, and provide the full path to the enclave key here.
 - `dataPath`: Provide the full path to your data on your host machine.
 - `image`: The PPML image you want to use.
 - `k8sMaster`: Run `kubectl cluster-info`.
 The output should be like `Kubernetes control plane is running at https://master_ip:master_port`.
 Fill in the master ip and port.
 - `pvc`: The name of the Persistent Volume Claim (PVC) of your Network File System (NFS).
 We assume you have a working NFS configured for your Kubernetes cluster.
-Please also put the `enclave-key.pem` file as well as the script used to submit your Spark job (defaulted to `./submit-spark-k8s.sh`) in the NFS so they can be discovered by all the nodes.
+Please also put the script used to submit your Spark job (defaulted to `./submit-spark-k8s.sh`) in the NFS so it can be discovered by all the nodes.

-### 2.2 Secure keys and password
+### 2.2 Secure keys, password, and the enclave key

 You need to [generate secure keys and password][keysNpassword].
 Run
 ``` bash